 Volunteer Opportunities Directory

 Students who are seeking service opportunities now have a new resource available for their use: the Bowen Volunteer Opportunities Directory.
 The Directory is a two-volume reference guide that contains information about the work and programs of over 60 local non-profit organizations that are in need of volunteers.
 The Directory is arranged by subject-matter categories, and it includes information about volunteer opportunities in many different areas, including food and housing needs, legal services, community development, domestic violence prevention, health education, and tutoring and mentoring, to name just a few.
 The Directory may be found in the Reference section of the Law Library (call number KF336.A4 V65 2007), and a copy is also available from Terry Harrison in the reception area of the Legal Clinic.
-The SBA has an additional copy of the Directory.

 For additional information about the Directory or specific volunteer opportunities, please contact Professor Kelly Terry, Director of Externship Programs and Pro Bono Opportunities